-In Lesson 6 students use a NetLogo simulation to discover the relationship of how the inputs within the plant interact and affect the amounts of outputs and represent the process of photosynthesis in a plant.
+In Lesson 6, to represent the process of photosynthesis in a plant, 7th grade students use a NetLogo simulation to discover the relationship of how the inputs within the plant interact and affect the amounts of outputs and represent the process of photosynthesis in a plant.

 Prerequisite math concepts that may be helpful include: